cypnk/Series-of-Very-Small-Shell-Scripts/etc/mail/README.md

-This is the mai configuration directory
+This is the mail configuration directory

 The *smtpd.conf.local* file is the server-specific configuration which can be included in smtpd.conf that is normally located this folder.